scaleoutsean/eseries-perf-analyzer/epa/grafana-init/README.md

 - **User dashboards**: Created/modified through Grafana UI, stored in `grafana_dashboards` volume
 - **Clean separation**: System dashboards vs user dashboards

+## Update a dashboard

+- Export dashboard for sharing as JSON file.
+If editing, overwrite the same dashboard in `./epa/grafana-init/dashboards/`
+- To deploy later, rebuild grafana-init container (`docker compose build grafana-init`), delete existing dashboards, and run `up grafana-init` to re-deploy.
+Or, manually import the saved dashboard

+## Add a dashboard

+- New dashboards can be created in Grafana.
+To save it, in dashboard settings
+  - Modify it to use EPA folder if it's not the case
+  - Add `NetAppESeries` tag and save it
+- Export to `./epa/grafana-init/dashboards/` using a new name

+Next time you run `up grafana-init`, the new dashboard will be deployed to Grafana together with others.

 ## Troubleshooting

 View logs with: `docker logs grafana-init`

 Common issues:
 - Grafana not ready: Container will retry up to 30 times
-- Dashboard import failures: Check JSON syntax and Grafana version compatibility
+- Dashboard import failures: Check JSON syntax and Grafana version compatibility.
+Dashboards need the tag `NetAppESeries` to be automatically deployed
-- Datasource creation: Verify InfluxDB is accessible at `http://influxdb:8086`
+- Datasource creation: Verify InfluxDB is accessible at `http://influxdb:8086` or other configured endpoint ("EPA" data source)